extrospective/mmm-toy-data/calibration.md

 near ground truth are too high and searching this space may be a bit limited.
 We do not yet know whether in our case this is due to hyperparameters or tension we have setup with decomp.RSSD.

+## Reproducing Results

+The R script [robyn_two_var_fb_only_calibration.R](robyn_two_var_fb_only_calibration.R) can be used to reproduce the results described here.

+### Robyn Version

+The Robyn code is based on a [forked version of the Robyn repository](https://github.com/joangcc/Robyn/tree/free_intercept).
+Using the "free_intercept" branch one can select the version of the branch indicated in this R script.

+Reasons for using this branch is that we had innovations not yet introduced into Robyn such as allowing negative intercepts.